josh-collinsworth/joco-sveltekit/src/routes/blog/posts/12-things.md

 Or put another way:

+I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.

-<Highlight>I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.</Highlight>
+<Callout class="former-highlight">I'm beginning to believe that becoming more connected with everyone is making me less connected with anyone.</Callout>

 All that time spent browsing, reading, liking...it has to come from somewhere.
 Any minute you are or could be in the presence of another human being spent on social media is a minute you're taking from them and splitting up a dozen, a hundred, or a thousand ways.
 It's significantly weakening one good relationship in the name of very slightly strengthening many others.